Skip to main content

 You do not have to answer them; they will not affect your care.
 Your provider may also ask these questions privately during your visit.
 You do not have to share your answers.
 You can also ask your provider questions.

-The MyChart patient portal is set up to allow patients to enter race, ethnicity, ethnic background and preferred spoken language information themselves.
+The MyChart patient portal lets patients enter their race, ethnicity, and spoken language.
 You can enter as much or as little information as you want.
 For more information about MyChart, go to the MyChart signup page.